linnarsson-lab/loompy/docs.md

 ds[10, :]
 ```

-It can also be accessed by name, or using the empty string:
+It can also be accessed using the empty string:

 ```
 ds.layer[""]